openmls/openmls/book/src/message_validation.md

 ### Syntax validation

 Incoming messages in the shape of a byte string can only be deserialized into a `MlsMessageIn` struct.
 Deserialization ensures that the message is a syntactically correct MLS message, i.e. either an MLSPlaintext or an MLSCiphertext.
+For the latter case, further syntax checks are applied once the message is decrypted.

 ### Semantic validation

 Every function in the processing chain performs a number of semantic validation steps.
-For a list of these steps, see [below][message_validation.md#detailed-list-of-validation-steps].
+For a list of these steps, see [below](message_validation.md#detailed-list-of-validation-steps).
 In the following, we will give a brief overview over which function performs which category of checks.

 #### Wire format policy and basic message consistency validation